pdavis327/rh-citi-poc/assets/outputs/codeconduct_en_2023.md

 Acting ethically is not only the right thing to do but also the right way to do business and best serve our clients, colleagues, shareholders, and communities.

+If you have any question as to whether a particular situation requires escalation, you should always choose to escalate.

+We are all required to report concerns about conduct or situations that may put our company or our customers at risk.
+The early identification and resolution of issues is critical to maintaining the trust of our clients, business colleagues, employees, and stakeholders.

-Code, including threats or acts of physical violence, you must promptly escalate your concerns to any of the following:
+If you have reason to believe that any Citi employee, or anyone working on Citi's behalf, may have engaged in misconduct, which includes violations or potential violations of law, regulation, rule, or breaches of policy, standard, procedure, or thisCode, including threats or acts of physical violence, you must promptly escalate your concerns to any of the following:

 - · Your manager or another member of management
 - · Your Human Resources (HR), Employee Relations, or Labor Relations representative